zearp/OptiHack/text/BIOS_STUFF.md

 We now have a backup of the BIOS and the file we need to apply our modifications to.
 We can move on to the next section.

 ## Modifying
-Download and extract UBU somewhere simple.
+Extract UBU somewhere simple.
 I picked C:\UBU.
 Now you'll need to find a copy of MMTool.
 We downloaded a file called mmt.rar, extract it and you'll find a bunch of versions of the MMTool utility.
 I used v4.50.0.23 and renamed it to ```mmtool_a4.exe``` and placed in the UBU root folder.
 At this point also copy your extracted BIOS to this folder and rename it to ```bios.bin```.

 First we will apply microcode patches.
 These fix processor related bugs and security issues.
 It is a must to keep these up to date, don't expect much from Dell at this point.